 Learning Resource Centre

-Established 1996; widely considered the leading institution in Egypt catering to children with special needs.
-Provides educational support services to a number of leading international schools which regularly refer children to it.
-Part and full-time specialists from a range of disciplines - psychologists, behavioural therapists, speech and language pathologists, occupational and physical therapists and educational specialists – are also available for individual consultations, although there are waiting lists for some.
+Established in 1996 and widely considered the leading institution in Egypt, catering to children with special needs.
+Provides educational support services to a number of international schools which regularly refer children to it.
+Part and full-time specialists from a range of disciplines - psychologists, behavioural therapists, speech and language pathologists, occupational and physical therapists and educational specialists.
+These professionals are also available for individual consultations, although there are waiting lists for some.

 Support and counselling is provided to children and parents at LRC and through a number of schools and nurseries in Cairo.
 Although some of the services are pricey, they are generally considered to give good value for money.

 LRC operates from a house in a leafy residential suburb of Cairo with a small garden and playground.
-It also clinically supervises the nearby Advance Centre (www.advance-society.org) which caters to children between the ages of 2-21 with autism and related disorders (slightly more information available in the Cairo Educational Overview).
+It also clinically supervises the nearby Advance Centre (www.advance-society.org) which caters to children between the ages of 2-21 with autism and related disorders.